SherlockPE/SherlockPE/README.md

 		- Cibersegurity 💻 ⚡️
 		- Game development 🎮👾
 		- Web development 🎮👾
-		- have a peaceful life in the countryside 🌳🏡🌳
+		- Have a peaceful life in the countryside 🌳🏡🌳
-	🎲 Fun facts:
+	🦦In my free time I like:
+		- Draw 📝
+		- Learn random things 🧠
-		-
+		- Workout 🏃🏽‍♂️
   </div>
 </div>